Rdatatable/data.table/README.md

   34. After setting the `datatable.alloccol` option, creating a data.table with more than the set `truelength` resulted in error or segfault.
 This is now fixed.
 Closes [#970](https://github.com/Rdatatable/data.table/issues/970).
 Thanks to @caneff for the nice minimal example.

+  35. Update by reference using `:=` after loading from disk where the `data.table` exists within a local environment now works as intended.
+Closes [#479](https://github.com/Rdatatable/data.table/issues/479).
+Thanks to @ChongWang for the minimal reproducible example.

 #### NOTES

   1. Clearer explanation of what `duplicated()` does (borrowed from base).
 Thanks to @matthieugomez for pointing out.
 Closes [#872](https://github.com/Rdatatable/data.table/issues/872).